 Number of chromosomes: Patients are more likely to be cured if their leukemia cells have more than 50 chromosomes (called hyperdiploidy), especially if there is an extra chromosome 4, 10, or 17.
-Hyperdiploidy can also be expressed as a "DNA index" of more than 1.16.
-Children whose leukemia cells have fewer chromosomes than the normal 46 (hypodiploidy) have a less favorable outlook.
+Hyperdiploidy can also be expressed as a “DNA index” of more than 1.16.
+Children whose leukemia cells have fewer chromosomes than the normal 46 (known as hypodiploidy) have a less favorable outlook.

-Chromosome translocations: Translocations result from the swapping of genetic material (DNA) between chromosomes.
+Chromosome translocations: Translocations result when genetic material (DNA) is swapped between chromosomes.
 Children whose leukemia cells have a translocation between chromosomes 12 and 21 are more likely to be cured.
 Those with a translocation between chromosomes 9 and 22 (the Philadelphia chromosome), 1 and 19, or 4 and 11 tend to have a less favorable prognosis.
-Some of these "poor" prognostic factors have become less important in recent years as treatment has improved.
+Some of these “poor” prognostic factors have become less important in recent years as treatment has improved.

 Prognostic factors for children with AML

-Prognostic factors do not seem to be quite as important in predicting outcome for AML patients as they are for ALL.
+Prognostic factors are not quite as important in predicting outcome or in altering treatment for AML patients as they are for ALL.

-Age at diagnosis: Children younger than age 2 with AML seem to do better than older children (especially teens), although the effect of age on outlook is not thought to be large.
+Age at diagnosis: Children younger than age 2 with AML seem to do better than older children (especially teens), although age is not thought to have a strong effect on outlook.

 White blood cell (WBC) count: Children with AML whose WBC count is less than 100,000 cells per cubic millimeter at diagnosis are cured more often than those with higher counts.